Murder of Chaim Weiss: Reopening of case

-In May 2013 Nassau police reopened the case and increased the reward to $25,000 for information leading to an arrest.
-Weiss' father Anton appeared at the press conference alongside police urging former students to come forward with any information.
+In May 2013, Nassau County police reopened the case and increased the reward to $25,000 for information leading to an arrest.
+Anton Weiss appeared at the press conference alongside police urging former students at Torah High School to come forward with any information.

-After a PIX 11 interview with Weiss' father in 2017, the outlet reported that a former student came forward alleging physical abuse at the yeshiva a decade before the murder.
+After a PIX 11 interview with Anton Weiss in 2017, the outlet reported that a former student at the yeshiva came forward alleging physical abuse a decade before the murder.
 They also reported on a suicide by hanging in the yeshiva dorm shower several years before the murder.

 Media

 Weiss' murder was the subject of episode 4.30 of Unsolved Mysteries and was featured on the true crime podcast Killer Instincts.